Sint Maarten women's national football team

-The Sint Maarten women's national football represents Sint Maarten, the Dutch half of the Caribbean island of Saint Martin, in international football, and is controlled by the Sint Maarten Football Federation.
+The Sint Maarten women's national football (Sint Maartens vrouwenvoetbalelftal) represents Sint Maarten, the Dutch half of the Caribbean island of Saint Martin, in international football, and is controlled by the Sint Maarten Football Federation.
 Sint Maarten is not a member of FIFA, and therefore not eligible to enter the FIFA Women's World Cup or any competition organized first-hand by the organization.
 However, the association is a member of CONCACAF.

 History

 The Sint Maarten Soccer Association arranged two friendly matches against Anguilla in 2022.
 Sint Maarten's team experienced defeat in both meetings against the Anguillan side.
 They played Anguilla again in July 2023, along with Saint Kitts and Nevis.

 In April 2023, the under-20 was the first women's side from Sint Maarten to participate in a CONCACAF tournament; by participating in the 2023 CONCACAF Women's U-20 Championship qualification.

 Sint Maarten who had initially entered the 2024 CONCACAF W Gold Cup qualification and were placed in League C, Group B, alongside Saint Lucia, Cuba and Guadeloupe.
 However, they later withdrew from the qualifying tournament.